ganrad/openai-api-router/README.md

 3. Review and update the *Helm* deployment configuration file.

-   Go thru the variables in `values.yaml` file and update them as needed.
+   The Helm chart directory for the AI Services Gateway is located in `./aoai-api-gtwy-chart`.
+In this directory, go thru the variables defined in `values.yaml` file and update them as needed.

    Review/Update the following variable values.
 See table below.